bendiep/remind-me-later/README.md

 npm install remind-me-later --save-dev
 ```

-Then, add a convenience script to your package.json.
+Then, add a script to your package.json.

 **Recommended**: Integrate with your existing dev script like this: